evgomes/supermarket-api/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-11-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Simple RESTful API built with ASP.NET 5 to show how to create RESTful services using a decoupled, maintainable architecture.
+Simple RESTful API built with ASP.NET Core 7 to show how to create RESTful services using a decoupled, maintainable architecture.

+## A message from the author (July 5, 2023)

+Hello, guys.
+It's been a while since I wrote the first version of this API and published the article on Medium and freeCodeCamp.
+My intention when I first wrote the API was to share knowledge on how to build applications in ASP.NET Core using patterns that I applied in my daily job and that I learned from many teaching sources.

+I am not a professional writer, and I didn't have prior experience writing technical stuff, so I was happy to see the acceptance that my article received after its publication.
+I received lots of feedback from developers thanking me for the article and the knowledge that I shared, people asking me for guidance on how to develop features, people requesting articles about other programming concepts and technologies, and critiques from developers more experienced than me on things that I should improve.

+Since then, I have been working on other interesting projects and concepts, and I try to share new things that I learn here on GitHub as frequently as I can.
+However, I haven't written any other articles due to personal life reasons and my work schedule.

+I'm planning to start my own tech blog soon.
+The acceptance I received from this article, the interactions here on GitHub, and people contacting me requesting more articles and asking for help with coding, in general, have motivated me to do it.
+I can't give you an exact date for this to happen, but I can tell you that the blog is already in development.
+For now, if you have any suggestions on topics you would like to read, both on .NET stuff or other technologies, please send a message to me, and I will consider your request.
+You can find my email in my GitHub profile bio.

+For now, I'm updating this API and other projects I shared on GitHub to match the most recent versions of C# and .NET.
+If you want a reference to build full-stack .NET applications using a better architectural approach, and that uses modern tools and frameworks such as Docker and Blazor, please [refer to this other repository that I created](https://github.com/evgomes/net-core-notes).

+Please let me know if you have any questions or suggestions regarding this project or any others that I have published.
+I'm always glad to help and to learn from you.

 ## Changes list

-Some changes were made to the code presented at the tutorial published on [Medium](https://medium.com/free-code-camp/an-awesome-guide-on-how-to-build-restful-apis-with-asp-net-core-87b818123e28) and [freeCodeCamp](https://www.freecodecamp.org/news/an-awesome-guide-on-how-to-build-restful-apis-with-asp-net-core-87b818123e28/), to make the API code cleaner and to add functionalities that developers may find useful.
+Many changes were made to the code presented at the tutorial published on [Medium](https://medium.com/free-code-camp/an-awesome-guide-on-how-to-build-restful-apis-with-asp-net-core-87b818123e28) and [freeCodeCamp](https://www.freecodecamp.org/news/an-awesome-guide-on-how-to-build-restful-apis-with-asp-net-core-87b818123e28/), to make the API code cleaner and to add functionalities that developers may find useful.

 If you want to download the original code showed on the tutorial, download the [1.0.0](https://github.com/evgomes/supermarket-api/releases/tag/1.0.0) tag.

+- 2.0.0 *[July 5, 2023]*
+    - Updated .NET version to .NET 7.
+    - Updated AutoMapper, Entity Framework Core, and Swashbuckle dependencies to match .NET 7.
+    - Enabled implicit usings and nullable types.
+    - Added global usings and removed implicit namespaces from the source code.
+    - Renamed the `UnitOfMeasurement` enum type to make it follow the official naming convention.
+    - Removed `CategoryResponse` and `ProductReponse` types to use a generic `Response<T>` record type instead.
+    - Changed API resources to use record types instead of classes, and to initialize values in an immutable way using `init`.
+    - Added configuration to make all API routes lower-case.
+    - Refactored services to include logging using the standar .NET logging provider and to make code cleaner.

 - 1.4.0 *[November 26, 2021]*
     - Updated .NET version to .NET 5 (see [#11](https://github.com/evgomes/supermarket-api/pull/11))